NativeScript/docs-v7/getting-started/chapter-2.md

 Here's what these various files and folders do:

 - **app**: This folder contains all the development resources you need to build your app.
 You'll be spending most of your time editing the files in here.
+- **node_modules**: This folder contains your app's npm module dependencies.
+All new NativeScript projects start with a single dependency on tns-core-modules.
+- **node_modules/tns-core-modules**: This folder contains your app's NativeScript modules, which are a series of NativeScript-provided JavaScript modules you'll use to build your app.
+Each module contains the platform-specific code needed to implement some feature—the camera, http calls, the file system, and so forth—exposed through a platform-agnostic API (e.g. `camera.takePicture()`).
+We'll look at some examples momentarily.
 - **package.json**: This file contains your app's configuration details, such as your app id, the version of NativeScript you're using, and also which npm modules your app uses.
 We'll take a closer look at how to use this file when we talk about using npm modules in [chapter 5](#plugins-and-npm-modules).
 - **platforms**: This folder contains the platform-specific code NativeScript needs to build native iOS and Android apps.
 For example in the `android` folder you'll find things like your project's `AndroidManifest.xml` and .apk executable files.
 Similarly, the `ios` folder contains the Groceries' Xcode project and .ipa executables.
 Note, users on Windows machines will not have an `ios` folder.

-The NativeScript CLI manages the `platforms` folder for you as you develop and run your app; it's a best practice to treat the `platforms` folder as generated code.
-The Groceries app includes the `platforms` folder in its `.gitignore` to exclude its files from source control.
+The NativeScript CLI manages the `platforms` folder for you as you develop and run your app; therefore, it's a best practice to treat the `platforms` folder as generated code.
+The Groceries app includes the `platforms` folder in [its `.gitignore`](https://github.com/NativeScript/sample-Groceries/blob/master/.gitignore) to exclude its files from source control.

 Next, let's dig into the `app` folder, as that's where you'll be spending the majority of your time.